ArduPilot/UDPProxy/README.md

 2. **Proxy Server**: Routes traffic between user and engineer ports with authentication
 3. **Engineer Side**: Connects with MAVLink2 signed authentication (e.g., port 10002)

 This allows both parties to be behind NAT/firewalls while maintaining secure, authenticated connections.

+Both sides can optionally use WebSocket+SSL to get a fully encrypted link.

 ## Building